lawpatch/au-ip_transfer/README.md

 ### Parameters

-The language in this repo is *not* language that you can import wholesale with a simple incorporation by reference - it assumes that you have included certain information in the clause that imports it (the `Exception` parameter is optional).
+The language in this repo is *not* language that you can import wholesale with a simple incorporation by reference - it assumes that you have included certain information in the clause that imports it.

 The intellectual property transfer parameters are:

 - `Assignor` - The party transferring ownership of the intellectual property;
 - `Assignee` - The party recieving the ownership of the intellectual property;
-- `Subject` - The intellectual property that is assigned (the more specific the better); and
+- `Subject` - The intellectual property that is assigned (the more specific you are in the description the better); and
 - `Exception` (optional) - An exception to the transfer of ownership.

 ### Not Legal Advice